0xSero/partisia-docs/docs/node-operations/oracles-on-partisia-blockchain.md

 ## How to join a price oracle

-[Price oracles](oracles-on-partisia-blockchain.md) monitor prices of the BYOC.
+Price oracles monitor prices of the BYOC.
 They do not rely on a random selection process.
 Any node with sufficient tokens associated to the large oracle contract can register as a price oracle.
 To be eligible for a price oracle the price is 5K MPC tokens.

+1. Go to the [Dashboard](https://dashboard.partisiablockchain.com/) and log in
+2. Associate 5000 MPC tokens to the [Large Oracle Contract](https://dashboard.partisiablockchain.com/info/contract/04f1ab744630e57fb9cfcd42e6ccbf386977680014) by clicking the contract interaction button named "ASSOCIATETOKENSTOCONTRACT" (Skip this step if you have 5000 or more unused tokens already asociated with this contract)
+3. Go to the [ETH Price Oracle Contract](https://dashboard.partisiablockchain.com/info/contract/0485010babcdb7aa56a0da57a840d81e2ea5f5705d) or [BNB Price Oracle Contract](https://dashboard.partisiablockchain.com/info/contract/049abfc6e763e8115e886fd1f7811944f43b533c39) and register by clicking the contract interaction button named "REGISTER"

+You can learn more about the price oracles [here](price-oracle.md)

 ## How to leave a price oracle